Manu-Martinez/prestamos-argentina/README EN.md

   - SQL queries: [run_sql.py](run_sql.py), [queries.sql](queries.sql).

 ### Visualization
-- **Tableau Public Dashboards**:
+- **Tableau Dashboards**:
   - Dashboard 1: "Loan Eligibility Analysis - Summary (Feb-Apr 2025)" – Includes income distribution, feature importance, and correlation matrix.
-[View on Tableau Public](link-to-dashboard-1).
+Download the Tableau Workbook to explore: [Summary_Loan_Eligibility.twbx](Summary_Loan_Eligibility.twbx).
   - Dashboard 2: "Loan Eligibility Analysis - Details by Range (Feb-Apr 2025)" – Includes eligibility analysis by employment type for small, medium, and large loans.
-[View on Tableau Public](link-to-dashboard-2).
+Download the Tableau Workbook to explore: [Details_Loan_Eligibility.twbx](Details_Loan_Eligibility.twbx).
-- Note: Links to Tableau Public will be added once the dashboards are published.
+- Note: Dashboards can be viewed by opening the `.twbx` files in Tableau Desktop.

 ## Conclusions
 - **Income Distribution and Economic Context**: Most clients have monthly incomes between $165,483 and $1,200,000 (Feb-Apr 2025 average), with a minority reaching up to $2,787,500.
 Inflation from February to April (2.5%-3.7%) and the rising cost of the basic basket (~$1,127,000) limit borrowing capacity, but relaxed criteria enable greater access to small and medium loans.
 - **Key Factors for Approval**: Credit score (importance 0.51) and monthly income (0.19) are the primary determinants of eligibility, according to feature importance analysis.
 Current debt and debt-to-income ratio have a significant negative impact (correlations of -0.51 and -0.23 with approval), while employment type has minimal influence (importance <0.01).
 - **Eligibility by Loan Type and Employment**:
   - **Small Loan ($30,000-$100,000)**: ~20-30% of clients are eligible, with formal clients leading (~71% eligible), followed by informal (~57%), self-employed (~50%), and unemployed (~50%).
 Relaxed criteria (income >$300,000, credit score >500) make this range accessible to a wide range of clients.
-  - **Medium Loan ($100,001-$500,000)**: Approval drops (~15-20% eligible), with formal clients still leading (~71%), but informal (~34%), self-employed (~44%), and unemployed (~30%) face more restrictions due to lower average incomes (~$450,000 for informal).
+  - **Medium Loan ($100,001-$500,000)**: Approval drops (~15-20% eligible), with formal clients still leading (~71%), but informal (~34%), self-employed (~44%), and unemployed (30%) face more restrictions due to lower average incomes (~$450,000 for informal).
   - **Large Loan ($500,001-$2,230,000)**: Only ~10-15% are eligible, with formal clients dominating (~63%), while informal (~14%), self-employed (~33%), and unemployed (~20%) have very low rates due to strict criteria (income >$1,000,000, credit score >700).
 - **Recommendations for Fintechs**:
   - Prioritize small loans for informal and unemployed clients (~57% and ~50% eligible), as they are more accessible and in high demand in this segment.